18 people sickened by carbon monoxide at NW Harris County apartments: firefighters

 Firefighters on the scene believe the exposure was caused by a vehicle left running overnight in a unit garage.

-Authorities say that all 18 victims taken to the hospital are in stable condition and expected to survive.
+Authorities say seven children are among the 18 victims taken to the hospital.
+They are all in stable condition and expected to survive.

 18 people sickened by carbon monoxide at NW Harris County apartments: firefighters